Karl

 317:421-427).
 A single 10 ns pulse of 26 kV/cm caused a dramatic

-decrease in fluorescence intensity in the nucleus evident as early
+decrease in fluorescence intensity in the nucleus evident as

 [0008] One or more aspects of the invention provide a method for

 selectively initiating apoptosis in target cells in a tissue.
-The

-method comprises applying at least one nsPEF to said tissue.
-The
+The method comprises applying at least one nsPEF to said tissue.

-at least one nsPEF has a pulse duration of at least about 10
+The at least one nsPEF has a pulse duration of at least about 10

 nanoseconds and no more than about 1 microsecond and an electric